 This is a long stretch of road that cuts through the city.
 It will take you right past many street

 There are so many places to visit in Paris with your camera.
 But Montmartre is our all-time favorite.
 This is one of the oldest places in the city and home to many artists.
 You can still randomly find people painting in the streets.
 The masters who have been chosen by France to paint in Place du Tertre are a sight not to be missed.
 Each artist is given a three-foot space to set up their supplies and perform live caricatures or paintings.
 Their artwork is very reasonably priced and often attracts groups of locals and tourists.
 It’s a street

 Boulevard de Clichy

 Every Paris photographer has their favorite street in the city to take photos.
 But many street photographers prefer Boulevard de Clichy.
 This boulevard gives an edgier look to photos and is full of strange people.
-It famously leads into Pigalle which is full of sex shops and neon signs.
-If you are looking for something that is the opposite of the Eiffel Tower area this may be the street photography location for you.
-Keep your camera near to you because the area is famous for pickpockets as well.
+It famously leads into Pigalle, which is full of sex shops and neon signs.
+If you are looking for something that is the opposite of the Eiffel Tower area, this may be the street

 Lastly, what says Paris more than a shot of this iconic landmark for your photo collection.
 Every photographer can’t resist at least one photo or video here, give your followers what they want.

-Every photographer varies on what equipment they like to use for their work, but here are some of the top favorites.
+Every photographer varies on what camera and lens they like to use for their work, but here are some of the top favorites.